roman-milk/roman-milk.github.io/xxx-mas-carol.md

  Sophie stood proudly naked in front of the married man, wearing a wide smile and nothing else.
 She put her hands on her hips, her fingers pressing into her smooth skin.
 Her pussy was completely bare, and Scott couldn't take his eyes off of it.

  "Ladies... it's my turn."
 Rowena said coolly.
 Sophie spun on her heels, showing Scott her round, juicy backside as she approached her cloaked colleague.
 Emily did the same, approaching Rowena from the other side, her breasts rippling as she walked.
 They stood on either side of Rowena as she faced the married man directly.
 Each of the two spirits grabbed the cloak in the middle where the cloak had split open, right at her chest.
 Emily and Sophie each had one hand gripping the split cloak, the backs of their fingers pressed against Rowena's bulging mounds as they held tight, ready to pull at a moment's notice.
-Report_Story #7